pinterest/gestalt/docs/markdown/android/sheet.md

   <Group>
     <ImgContainer src="https://i.pinimg.com/originals/5d/3a/20/5d3a20657045824cb4b7d89263b6ec30.png" alt="a partial sheet with a button in the top right corner of the header"/>
     <Dont title="Don't" />
-    Include Buttons in the header of the Sheet as this can lead to sizing and internationalization problems.
+    Include Buttons in the header of Sheet as this can lead to sizing and internationalization problems.
   </Group>
 </TwoCol>